CSSAuditors/audit/site/reports/premier-league-2021-02.md

           #### Web Almanac

           According to [Web Almanac](https://almanac.httparchive.org/en/2020/css#usage), around 10% of all processed sites load more than 240KB of CSS code.
-According to this report, all Premier League sites but two, Burnley's and Wolverhampton's, load more than 240KB of CSS code overall.
+According to this report, all Premier League sites but two, Burnley’s and Wolverhampton’s, load more than 240KB of CSS code overall.

           > While JavaScript far surpasses CSS in its share of page weight, CSS has certainly grown in size over the years, with the median desktop page loading 62 KB of CSS code, and one in ten pages loading more than 240 KB of CSS code.
       - chart: